Boston Renegades (WFA)

-The Boston Renegades are a tackle football team in the Women's Football Alliance.
-Based in Boston, Massachusetts, the Renegades play their home games at Harry Della Russo Stadium in Revere, Massachusetts.
+The Boston Renegades are an inactive tackle football team in the Women's Football Alliance.

 Formation

 On January 5, 2015, three-time national women's tackle football champions the Boston Militia announced they were discontinuing operations.
 To ensure that women's football would continue in Boston, three former players secured a transfer of ownership of the team from Militia president Ernie Boch, Jr. Molly Goodwin, Mia Brickhouse, and Erin Baumgartner incorporated as Boston Women's Football, LLC, and reorganized the team under the name Boston Renegades.